bvpenner/CPEN321Project/documentation/M4_Requirements_and_Design.md

 Task Geofencing:
 ![Task Geofencing](./images/task-geofencing-sequence.png)
 ### **4.7.
 Non-Functional Requirements Design**
 1. **Scalability**: The system will be deployed on a cloud-based infrastructure with efficient logic and auto-scaling mechanisms to handle up to 1,000 concurrent requests.
-Efficient database indexing and caching techniques will be implemented to maintain response times under 2 seconds.
+Efficient database indexing and caching techniques will be implemented to maintain response times of under 200 milliseconds as the industrial standard recommended by Google.
 2. **Real-Time Location Processing**: The application will use optimized background location tracking with adaptive update intervals, leveraging Google Map API on Android.
-3. **Notification Accuracy**: A real-time event-driven architecture with WebSockets will be used to ensure push notifications are delivered within 2 seconds.
+3. **Notification Accuracy**: A real-time event-driven architecture with WebSockets will be used to ensure push notifications are delivered within 2 seconds accounting for WebSocket RTT and firebase delay.
 Task deadlines and proximity triggers will be preprocessed to reduce computation overhead during runtime.
 4. **Location Accuracy**: The app will integrate GPS, Wi-Fi, and cellular network data to achieve at least 10-meter accuracy.

 ### **4.8.
 Main Project Complexity Design**